-Turning in bed helps prevent bedsores, lung congestion, and blood clots from forming.
+Turning in bed helps prevent bedsores, lung congestion and blood clots from forming.
 A pillow is placed under your lower legs to decrease pressure on your heels.
-Nurses assist you in turning on your side and position you with pillows.
+Nurses will assist you in turning on your side and position you with pillows.
+When in bed, you need to keep your knee as straight as possible.